 Your student can see their resilience in action by reflecting on the past two weeks and identifying the challenges they faced, their wins, losses, and the lessons they learned.
 What helped them have better days?
 Was it walking the dog, binge watching a favorite tv show, or chatting with a friend?
 Encourage them to incorporate more of these activities going forward to strengthen their resilience.

 Learning Services provides Mason students with peer academic coaching, academic workshops, and online learning resources.
 They offer free experience-based learning opportunities through either their Online Academic Coaching and Virtual Academic Success Workshops.
-The Virtual Academic Success Workshop schedule is now available and includes workshops such as Exam Strategies, How to Study for Online Courses, Managing Academic Anxiety, Scheduling & Time Management, among many others.
+The Virtual Academic Success Workshop schedule is available on Mason360 and includes workshops such as Exam Strategies, How to Study for Online Courses, Managing Academic Anxiety, Scheduling & Time Management, among many others.

 If your student is interested in one-on-one assistance, individual academic coaching is also available.
 This coaching program gives students strategies to improve their academic performance and help them stay on tasks with their assignments.
 Academic coaching is free for all Mason students.

 Participating in physical activity has become a big challenge for students spending more hours at home and in their residence halls than usual.
 But physical fitness is essential to managing the fear, sadness, and boredom they may be experiencing.
 While some students may not have access to fitness equipment, they can still participate in physical activity such as walking or running outside, doing full body stretches, and avoiding sitting for long periods of time.